TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 - Ship-by time compliance: Whether you consistently meet your stated processing time

-- Critical level: Account suspension with appeal required for reinstatement.
+- Red zone / 0 points: Account deactivation, with an appeal required for reinstatement.

 Don't let AHR catch you off guard